what-the-hek/what-the-hek/README.md

 I moved into tech in 2023 with a background in business process improvement, policy development and communications.

- - She Codes Plus alumni and mentor
+ - <a href="https://shecodes.com.au/">She Codes Plus</a> alumni and mentor
  - currently learning game development
  - dungeons and dragons player / miniature sculptor and painter

+Current tech stack:
+ - Python
+ - Angular
+ - HTML
+ - CSS